descope-sample-apps/oidc-client-sample-app/README.md

-This is a sample app showing authentication via OIDC using Descope's hosted authentication flow page.
+This is a sample app showcasing authentication via OIDC using Descope's hosted authentication flow page.
 It's written in NextJS.

 ## Getting Started